scala/scala3.g8/src/main/g8/README.md

-## Hello World example sbt project that compiles using Dotty
+## Template sbt project that compiles using Dotty

 ### Usage